About

 In 2019, we released the Computer Science Ontology (CSO), which is currently the largest taxonomy of research areas in the field and has been officially adopted by Springer Nature.
 In the context of our collaboration with Springer Nature, I have also designed and co-developed the Smart Topic Miner, a tool is used by editors at Springer Nature to generate automatically the scholarly metadata for all their computer science proceedings, including flagship series, such as Lecture Notes in Computer Science (LNCS), Lecture Notes in Artificial Intelligence, and others.

 In 2021, we generated the Academia/Industry DynAmics (AIDA) Knowledge Graph, an innovative resource for supporting large-scale analyses of research trends across academia and industry.
 AIDA describes 14M publications and 8M patents according to the research topics drawn from CSO, the type of the author’s affiliations (e.g., academy, industry, collaborative), and 66 industrial sectors (e.g., automotive, financial, energy, electronics).
-In 2022, we also produced the Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) relevant to AI extracted from 15M articles.
+In 2022, we also produced the Computer Science Knowledge Graph (CS-KG), a large-scale automatically generated knowledge graph that describes 25M entities (e.g., tasks, methods, metrics, materials, others) extracted from 15M articles.
 CS-KG was designed to support a large variety of intelligent services for analysing and making sense of research dynamics, assisting researchers, and informing the decisions of founding bodies and research policymakers.